sparklemotion/http-cookie/README.md

         # after
         cookies1 = HTTP::Cookie.parse(set_cookie1, uri_or_url)
-        cookies2 = HTTP::Cookie.parse(set_cookie2, uri_or_url, :logger => log)
+        cookies2 = HTTP::Cookie.parse(set_cookie2, uri_or_url, logger: log)
+        # or you can directly store parsed cookies in your jar
+        jar.parse(set_cookie1, uri_or_url)
+        jar.parse(set_cookie1, uri_or_url, logger: log)

 - Mechanize::Cookie#version, #version=

-    There is no longer a sense of version in HTTP cookie.
-The only version number that has ever been defined was zero, and there will be no other version since the version attribute has been removed in RFC 6265.
+    There is no longer a sense of version in the HTTP cookie specification.
+The only version number ever defined was zero, and there will be no other version defined since the version attribute has been removed in RFC 6265.

 - Mechanize::Cookie#comment, #comment=